-After working at a global firm for nearly a decade and a leading asset and investment management firm, Matt was looking for a public accounting firm where he could focus solely on the investment industry and have the support, resources and opportunity to advance his career — minus the bureaucracy.
+After working at a global firm for nearly a decade and then a leading asset and investment management firm, Matt was looking for a public accounting firm where he could focus solely on the investment industry, yet have the support, resources and opportunity of a larger firm to advance his career.

 He knew of Cohen & Company’s reputation as industry leaders and hiring a high caliber of professionals.
 What he didn’t know, until digging further, was the depth of the firm’s expertise in the industry.
 Working with more fund advisers than any other firm, Cohen & Company’s people have more expertise, even at the staff and senior level, than those at larger firms simply because of their laser focus on the industry.
 For Matt, that would mean exciting client engagements and a fast-track to increase his own expertise, whether he decided to stay in the registered fund space or cross over to private funds while at the firm.

 What’s Matt learned since?
 The entire team, from staff to director, has direct access to one-on-one time with partners who will help you define and achieve your career trajectory.
 The team takes a client-centric approach for better long-term relationships, and he’s always encourage to be part of process improvement.

 Alissa’s “plan” was to work in public accounting, then industry, then government — five years each.
 Then she would head off to teach at a local university.
 Instead, after working at two global firms for more than a decade, Alissa realized she loved public accounting.
 But she wanted to forge a slightly different path in the industry, without moving from the city she loved or giving up her time in the community.